Call for papers

-About The Social EducatorThe Social Educator is the official journal of the Social and Citizenship Education Association of Australia and provides a forum for innovative practices and scholarly research in relation to social education.
+About The Social EducatorThe Social Educator is the official journal of the Social and Citizenship Education Association of Australia and provides a forum for innovative practices, ideas on expanding teaching, and scholarly research in relation to social and citizenship education.
+The journal is a space for practitioners, researchers, and all who are involved in social and citizenship education (broadly defined) to come together and share ideas, research, and practices.

 Key themes for the journal are: